 You also might come across a dingo or two, frolicking among the waves (and/or looking for unsuspecting humans to eat, so be careful).

-Other info: Fraser Island lies a short distance off the coast of Queensland.
+Visiting Fraser Island: Fraser Island lies a short distance off the southeastern coast of Queensland.
 We took the ferry from the town of Hervey Bay, but you can also depart from River Heads or Rainbow Beach.
 For more info, check out Visit Fraser Coast.